rabienrose/open_game/README.md

 # OpenGame
-a game of players fighting with each other.
+A game of players fighting with each other.
 Based on godot engine.

 ## install
-- copy binary resource files to project root folder (https://aidraw.oss-cn-shenzhen.aliyuncs.com/open_game_binary/binary.zip)
+- Copy binary resource files to project root folder (https://aidraw.oss-cn-shenzhen.aliyuncs.com/open_game_binary/binary.zip)
-- click project.godot icon to open godot editer
+- Click project.godot icon to open godot editer
-- run the project with play button
+- Run the project with play button